donutellah/donutellah/README.md

 # Hi, I'm Ellah 👩‍💻⚡
->  “If it works but no one understands it, it’s still broken.”
+### Junior Data Scientist | Math & CS Student
 ---

 ## About Me

 I am a BS Mathematics major in Computer Science at Bulacan State University.
 I write sometimes to make sense of the world around me, and I like reading books that spark curiosity and new ways of thinking.
 I’m also interested in exploring emerging technologies and understanding how they can be applied to solve real-world problems in meaningful ways.
 Occasionally, I join hackathons to challenge myself, collaborate with others, and turn ideas into working prototypes under time constraints.
----

-## 🧰 Tech Stack
+## Tech Stack

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![SQL](https://img.shields.io/badge/SQL-1F6FEB?style=for-the-badge&logo=mysql&logoColor=white)